Some people find themselves on a short Narita Airport Layover, having a few hours before their next flight.

 What can you do?

-Many of the airline lounges have shower rooms, but if you’re not entitled for a lounge you can still freshen up before your next flight.
+Many of the airline lounges have shower rooms, but if you’re not entitled to a lounge you can still freshen up before your next flight.

 The terminal has Shower rooms for rent, small but perfectly clean.
 They do not provide any toiletries so bring your own.